 Furthermore, higher rates are rapidly crushing the one argument used by bullish investors over the last eight years which has been “low rates justify higher valuations.”
 As I have repeatedly stated in the past, it is one argument that can literally change overnight.

 Is this the beginning of the next major market correction?

 There is simply too much exuberance currently in the market.
 It will take several failed rally attempts to begin to erode that base of bullishness.

 But therein lies exactly what you want to look for.
 Rallies that fail at previous resistance levels, rising volatility and declining rates of participation.

 As with every previous major market correction in history, investors were always given multiple warnings BEFORE the crash actually occurred.

-(We have a special report coming out next week to our newsletter subscribers only discussing these warning signs.
-Click here to enter your email address if you want a copy of this report.)
+(We have a special report coming out next week to our newsletter subscribers only discussing these warning signs.)

 Of course, few investors heeded those warnings because they had been lulled into the belief “this time is different.”